-(1) In written examinations, the examinee is to prove that - within a limited time frame and with limited resources - he/she is capable of identifying and correctly solving problems stemming from areas covered by the module by means of common scientific methods of his/her subject field.
+(1) In written examinations the examinee is to prove that - within a limited time frame and with limited resources - he/she is capable of identifying and correctly solving problems stemming from areas covered by the module by means of common scientific methods of his/her subject field.

-- (2) A written examination is to be held under supervision.
-It is the examiner's responsibility to decide as to whether students may use additional resources. - (3) A written examination is normally drawn up by one examiner only.
+(2) A written examination is to be held under supervision.
+It is the examiner's responsibility to decide as to whether students may use additional resources.

+(3) A written examination is normally drawn up by one examiner only.
 In specific cases, especially when a module examination covers several subject fields, the examination may also be drawn up by more than one examiner.
-In such a case, the examiners prior to the examination jointly determine how the individual elements of the examination shall be weighted. - (4) If a written examination is made up of more than one component, the examiner or the examiners are to previously define a point scheme, which determines how the individual components form the overall grade for the written examination.
+In such a case, the examiners prior to the examination jointly determine how the individual elements of the examination shall be weighted.

+(4) If a written examination is made up of more than one component, the examiner or the examiners are to previously define the point scheme which determines how the individual components form the overall grade for the written examination.
 It is not permissible to separately grade the individual components.
-If several examiners are involved in a written examination, they are to evaluate the examination jointly. - (5) Examinations which conclude a program and examinations whose passing is a prerequisite for continuing a program are to be evaluated by a minimum of two examiners.
-If the second evaluation of the written examination differs from the first one, the grade is determined by the arithmetic mean of both grades.
-Oral examinations are to be held by several examiners or by one examiner and in the presence of a competent co-examiner.
+If several examiners are involved in a written examination, they are to evaluate the examination jointly.